matthewaptaylor/Pure-Grid/README.md

 # Pure-Grid
 A simple, bootstrap-like responsive grid system.

-Encase '.col' divs in "&lt;div class='container'&rt;".
+Encase '.col' divs in "&lt;div class='container'&gt;".

 '.col' divs must have the class '.col' and a size value.